A vanishing theorem for tautological classes of aspherical manifolds

 \begin{Rmk} Even though we consider Burghelea's conjecture the bottleneck of our work, rather than the Farrell--Jones conjectures, there do exist groups for which Burghelea's conjecture is known and the Farrell--Jones conjectures are not, e.g.\ linear groups over arbitrary fields of characteristic $0$ \cite[Theorem 2.4]{Eckmann}. \end{Rmk}

 Concretely, we obtain the following consequences.

-\begin{Cor} Our conjecture holds \begin{enumerate} \item[(i)] rationally for oriented aspherical manifolds of the form $\Gamma \backslash G/ K$, where $G$ is a connected Lie group, $K$ is a maximal compact subgroup and $\Gamma$ is a cocompact lattice in $G$, and \item[(ii)] integrally for oriented aspherical manifolds admitting a metric of non-positive sectional curvature, in particular tori. \end{enumerate} \end{Cor}
+\begin{Cor} Our conjecture holds \begin{enumerate} \item[(i)] rationally for oriented aspherical manifolds of the form $\Gamma \backslash G/ K$, where $G$ is a connected Lie group, $K$ is a maximal compact subgroup and $\Gamma$ is a cocompact lattice in $G$, and \item[(ii)] integrally for oriented aspherical manifolds admitting a metric of non-positive sectional curvature. \end{enumerate} \end{Cor}

-The rational case for smooth torus bundles is also covered in \cite[Corollary D.1]{BFJ} and the vanishing even holds in all of $H^*(\B\DIFF^+(T^n);\Q)$.